VDA5050/VDA5050/VDA5050_EN.md

 In response to one of the following events, not triggered by Master Control, the vehicle has to stop executing the current order:

-- The vehicle is changing the operating mode to 'MANUAL', 'STARTUP', 'SERVICE' or 'TEACHIN' (see also [6.12.6 Operating Mode](#6126-operating_mode)).
+- The vehicle is changing the operating mode to 'MANUAL', 'STARTUP', 'SERVICE' or 'TEACH_IN' (see also [6.12.6 Operating Mode](#6126-operating_mode)).
 - The vehicle cannot determine its position anymore.

 In these cases the vehicle has to clear any current order which means that similar to a cancellation: